-She's a member of the Paper Artist Collective, and is currently studying part-time on the Children's Book Illustration MA at Cambridge School of Art
+She's a member of the Paper Artist Collective, and has been trundling up and down the country for the past couple of years to study part-time on the Children's Book Illustration MA at Cambridge School of Art.
+Her work from this time will be exhibited in February at the Copeland Gallery.

 Frequently Asked Questions